mrphilroth/mrphilroth.github.com/_posts/2013-04-02-significance-of-the-heats-streak.md

 ---

 While watching the Heat win 27 games in a row, I started to wonder exactly how unlikely this streak was.
-Being a nerd, I put together this plot:
+Being a nerd, I gathered the data and put together this plot:

 ![Streak Histogram](http://dl.dropbox.com/u/7474408/histlin.png)